Drivers Ed in Connecticut

-Once completed, you can take your road test for your CT driver’s license 120 days after being issued your learner’s permit.
+Once completed, you can take your road test for your Connecticut driver's license 120 days after being issued your learner's permit.

-If you opt for home training, you must complete:
+If you opt for home training Driver's Ed, you must complete:

 - 30 hours of course study, including the 8 hours of the Safe Driving Practices course taken at a commercial driving school or high school.

 - 40 hours of behind-the-wheel instruction.

 - 2 hours of the parent training class.

-Once you have completed your home driver’s training, you must wait 180 days after receiving your learner’s permit before taking the road exam to get your CT driver’s license.
+Once you have completed your home driver's training, you must wait 180 days after receiving your learner's permit before taking the DMV road test to get your Connecticut driver's license.